UI elements have a hierarchical structure. For example, the card in Bootstrap:

 See the Pen js_react_children_alert_component by Hexlet (@hexlet) on CodePen.

-Note that the component has come to be used as a paired tag in JSX:
+Note that we use the component as a paired tag in JSX:

 const vdom = (